openedx/docs.openedx.org/source/creating_doc/doc_workflow.rst

 RST
 ***********

 Open edX documentaiton is written in RST.
-In this topic, we show the basics of RST, and we provide a :ref:`Topic Template` you can copy to create a new topic.
+In this topic, we show the basics of RST, and we provide a :ref:`Topic Templates` you can copy to create a new topic.

 We also recommend reviewing the `RST Primer`_ if you have questions.